Daniel Defoe

 Daniel Defoe (/dᵻˈfəʊ/ c.
-1660 – 24 April 1731) was an English writer, merchant and spy.
-He is most famous for his novel Robinson Crusoe, published in 1719, which is claimed to be second only to the Bible in its number of translations.
+1660 – 24 April 1731) was an English writer, journalist, merchant and spy.
+He is famous for his novels Robinson Crusoe (1719), Moll Flanders (1722) and Roxana: The Fortunate Mistress (1724).
 He has been seen as one of the earliest proponents of the English novel, and helped to popularise the form in Britain with others such as Aphra Behn and Samuel Richardson.

-Defoe wrote many political tracts, was often in trouble with the authorities, and spent a period in prison.
+Before the end of 1719, Robinson Crusoe had already run through four editions, and it has gone on to become one of the most widely published books in history, spawning so many imitations that its name is used to define a genre, the Robinsonade.
+Defoe also wrote many political tracts, was often in trouble with the authorities, and spent a period in prison.
 Intellectuals and political leaders paid attention to his fresh ideas and sometimes consulted him.

-Defoe was a prolific and versatile writer, producing more than three hundred works—books, pamphlets, and journals—on diverse topics, including politics, crime, religion, marriage, psychology and the supernatural.
-He was also a pioneer of business journalism and economic journalism.

 Early life

 Daniel Foe was probably born in Fore Street in the parish of St Giles Cripplegate, London.
 Defoe later added the aristocratic-sounding "De" to his name, and on occasion made the false claim of descent from a family named De Beau Faux.
 "De" is also a common prefix in Flemish surnames.
 His birthdate and birthplace are uncertain, and sources offer dates from 1659 to 1662, with the summer or early autumn of 1660 considered the most likely.
 His father, James Foe, was a prosperous tallow chandler of probable Flemish descent, (Note: The surname Defoe is of Flemish origin, probably derived from Faux or one of its variants, such as Defauw.
 Defoe lauded Elizabeth for encouraging the Flemings.
 It is thought that he was aware of his origins and it is possible that he understood some Flemish/Dutch, since his library had Dutch titles.) and a member of the Worshipful Company of Butchers.
 His mother, Alice, had died by the time he was about ten.

 In Defoe's early childhood, he lived through several significant historical events: in 1665, seventy thousand were killed by the Great Plague of London, and the next year, the Great Fire of London left only Defoe's and two other houses standing in his neighbourhood.
 In 1667, when he was probably about seven, a Dutch fleet sailed up the Medway via the River Thames and attacked the town of Chatham in the raid on the Medway.